-Earlier this year, I visited Dundee with local social enterprise Creative Dundee, tourism initiative Dundee One City, Many Discoveries, and the team behind the Edinburgh #blogmanay campaign.
+My trip was supported by local social enterprise Creative Dundee, tourism initiative Dundee One City, Many Discoveries, and the team behind the Edinburgh #blogmanay campaign.
 However, all words and opinions are my own.

 Check out the View from Dundee Law